 Inheritance is just one issue this raises: How can somebody writing a will or testament ensure distribution is fair and simple – and that inherited items such as works of art are transferred safely?

-A customer survey conducted by the bank ascertained that there is strong interest in the tokenization of collectibles.
+A customer survey conducted by the bank ascertained that there is strong interest in the tokenisation of collectibles.
 In 2021, VP Bank registered with the Liechtenstein Financial Market Authority as a token creator and custodian.
-It then launched a tokenization project.
+It then launched a tokenisation project.

 The challenge with the project was to develop and implement a digital custody solution within the existing core banking system, while also complying with all standards and regulations according to the Token und VT-Dienstleister-Gesetz (Blockchain Act in Liechtenstein*).